Energetics is tracking the uptake of corporate renewable power purchase agreements (PPAs) in Australia

 Adding further momentum is the urgency with which energy users are seeking to close out their 2025 100% renewable contracting commitments in a market that is facing growing supply headwinds in the pre-2027 period.

 Between 2017 and end of Q1 2022 financial PPAs accounted for 50% renewable electricity volume contracted in MWh pa, followed by retailer-intermediated PPAs accounting for 44% and the residual 6% attributable to three large private wire projects.

 Contracts by industry

-The resources and heavy industry, ICT, manufacturing and multi-sector buyers groups now account for more than 70%of the annual output in GWh contracted under corporate PPAs.
+The resources and heavy industry, ICT, built environment and multi-sector buyers groups now account for more than 75% of the annual output in GWh contracted under corporate PPAs.

 This reflects the size of the utility scale project (larger than 10 MW) that has successfully incorporated corporate PPAs in their revenue strategies.
 For many this meant a number of separate transactions – often over an extended period of time.
 The year reflects the first transaction.
 For others, it was one big transaction with a single corporate or a buying group.
 Nonetheless, even if the PPA was for only part of the project capacity, the project often would not have secured financial close without the PPA

 This reflects the annual size of the offtake volume (larger than 10 GWh) an energy user contracted for in a single transaction, in the year the transaction was concluded or announced.

 The real climate and transformative impact of ICT: A critique of estimates, trends, and regulations - ScienceDirect